sid77/oops-calc/README.md

 f(Lotus Petal) * f(Dark Ritual) * f(Spy effect) * f(one other mana) * f(other three cards)

+A card from Other Mana is needed if and only if we open exactly 1 Lotus Petal and exactly 1 Dark Ritual.
+If we open 2+ of any of those cards we threat the rest of the deck as fillers for the initial hand.

 All of those functions are Binomial with the following parameters:
- - f(Spy effects) has parameters N=8 and k=1
+ - f(Spy effects) has parameters N=8 and k>=1
- - f(Lotus Petal) has parameters N=4 and k=1
+ - f(Lotus Petal) has parameters N=4 and k>=1
- - f(Dark Ritual) has parameters N=4 and k=1
+ - f(Dark Ritual) has parameters N=4 and k>=1
- - f(one other mana) has parameters N=31-4-4=23 and k=1
+ - f(one other mana) has parameters N=31-4-4=23 and k>=1
- - f(other three cards) has parameters N=22 and k=3
+ - f(other three cards) has parameters N=22 and k<=3 if we need one other mana otherwise has parameters N=61-4-4-8=45 and k<=3

-and all of their permutations (i.e. two Spy effects and so on).

 ### Agadeem, the Undercrypt
 Game rules state that only one Land card can be played each turn.
 A 4 cards hand based on Agadeem, the Undercrypt can not play Turntimber, Serpentine Wood as additional mana source so this card goes into the Others pool.

+It also can not play more than one Agadeem, the Undercrypt if there are multiple copies in it but it can play 2+ Dark Ritual, with the same considerations as above.

 Additionally, I have to exclude Lotus Petal since it has already been included in the section above.
-I believe the correct approach is to still count Lotus Petal as Other Mana and then remove the hands that I counted twice which have both Spy effect, Lotus Petal, Agadeem, the Undercrypt, Dark Ritual and other cards but I am not too sure about this approach.

 So, to recap:
- - f(Spy effects) has parameters N=8 and k=1
- - f(Agadeem, the Undercrypt) has parameters N=4 and k=1
- - f(Dark Ritual) has parameters N=4 and k=1
+ - f(Lotus Petal) has parameters N=4 and k=0
- - f(one other mana) has parameters N=31-4-4-4=19 and k=1
- - f(other three cards) has parameters N=22+4=26 and k=3

-and all of their permutations (i.e. two Spy effects and so on).

-And the hands to remove:
- - f(Spy effects) has parameters N=8 and k=1
+ - f(Spy effects) has parameters N=8 and k>=1
- - f(Agadeem, the Undercrypt) has parameters N=4 and k=1
+ - f(Agadeem, the Undercrypt) has parameters N=4 and k>=1
- - f(Dark Ritual) has parameters N=4 and k=1
+ - f(Dark Ritual) has parameters N=4 and k>=1
- - f(Lotus Petal) has parameters N=4 and k=1
+ - f(one other mana) has parameters N=31-4-4-4-4=15 and k>=1
- - f(other three cards) has parameters N=41 and k=3
+ - f(other three cards) has parameters N=22+4=26 and k<=3 if we need one other mana otherwise has parameters N=61-4-4-4-8=41 and k<=3

-and all of their permutations (i.e. two Spy effects and so on).

 ## Results
 If I didn't make any stupid mistakes, the probability of a T1 kill on a mull to 4 is 11.27%.